 (b) If Buyer defaults, Seller’s sole remedy shall be the right to terminate this Agreement and to retain all Earnest Money that has previously been paid and become nonrefundable to Buyer.

 22. Agent.
-Buyer represents that it has utilized the services of (“Brokers”) in this transaction.
-Buyer represents that it shall pay any commissions due to Brokers on the Closing Date.
-Other than as set forth herein, each party represents they have not utilized the services of a real estate broker in this transaction Each party hereby agrees to indemnify and hold the other harmless from any and all claims made by any party through them for a real estate commission or fee in connection with this transaction other than for those parties specifically mentioned herein.
+Buyer represents that it has utilized the services of Coldwell Companies (“Brokers”) in this transaction, and Seller represents that it has utilized the services of CDRE (“Brokers”).
+Seller shall pay all brokerage commission related this Agreement.
+Except for CDRE (Seller) and Coldwell Companies (Buyer), Buyer and Seller represent that no other broker(s) have been a procuring cause in the consummation of this transaction.
+Each party hereby agrees to indemnify and hold the other harmless from any and all claims made by any party through them for a real estate commission or fee in connection with this transaction other than for those parties specifically mentioned herein.

 23. Costs; Fees of Attorneys/Consultants.
 At the closing, Buyer shall be responsible for all costs required for the issuance of any title policy, mortgage registration tax, recording fees and one-half of the closing fee charged by Title Company.
 Seller shall be responsible for payment of the state deed tax, the costs of abstracting/issuance of Seller’s commitment, and one-half of the closing fee charged by the Title Company.
 Each party shall be responsible for payment of its own attorneys' fees and costs and the fees and costs of any consultant such party may engage.
 Buyer shall be responsible for all costs incurred by Buyer in developing the Property including, without limitation, recording of any Final Plat(s), extension of utilities and roads into the Property, user fees, dedication fees, utility access fees and assessments caused by said development.